nytimes/kyt/README.md

 kyt uses Webpack to compile src code and run tests.
-See the list of [supported functionality](/config/webpackConfig.md) or our [recipes](/Recipes.md) for easy config extension.
+See the list of [supported functionality](/config/webpackConfig.md) or our [recipes](/Recipes.md) for extending configuration.

 ## starter-kyts

-kyt provides all the basic functionality for development.
-It can easily be used standalone or integrated into existing projects.

-starter-kyts are boilerplates built to work alongside kyt.
-They include additional tools and libraries for a variety of projects.
+While kyt can be easily integrated into new or existing Node projects, it is most powerful when used with a [starter-kyt](/Starterkyts.md).
+A starter-kyt offers the benefits of boilerplates while minimizing the amount of new tools to learn and maintain.
+The kyt CLI includes a `setup` command, which installs any preconfigured starter-kyt repo, adding additional dependencies and building a source directory.

 See our recommended list of [starter-kyts](/Starterkyts.md)

 ### How to build a starter-kyt